Skip to main content

 Example request:

-Step 2: Specify Chatbot Placement and Branding
+Step 2: Specify Chat Assistant and Branding

 • Placement: A common and user-friendly spot is the bottom right corner of the screen.